Andrew-Draganov/GiDR-DUN/readme.md

      - `make insall_python_env` will allow you to run the numba optimizations
      - `make insall_cython_env` will allow you to do the default cython optimizations as well as the numba ones
      - `make insall_cuda_code` will install the cuda wrappers for the gpu implementation as well as the cython and numba ones
+         - ~NOTE~ we default to cuda 11.5 in the makefile.
+If you'd like to change this, changes must be made in the make target and the corresponding
+`setup_cython_gpu.py` script.
      - If you'd like to run the pytorch GPU optimizer, simply enter the `GiDR_DUN_torch` conda environment and install the setup.py
  - If you have installed the cython code, you can check that everything works by calling `make run_cpu_test`
      - Similarly for cuda code, `make run_gpu_test`